Chicago Special Needs Trust Lawyer

 Special Needs Trust Lawyer Chicago, IL

-A special needs trust allows funds to be set aside for a person with a disability without disrupting means-tested benefits like SSI or Medicaid.
+A special needs trust allows funds to be set aside for a person with a disability without affecting means-tested benefits such as SSI or Medicaid.
 The trust pays for supplemental items and services that improve quality of life, such as therapies, transportation, education, technology, housing support, and recreation, while public benefits continue to cover essentials.
 Our special needs trust planners begin with a clear picture of current benefits, diagnoses, daily support, housing, and long-term goals.
 With that context, we recommend trust types and drafting choices that fit the person at the center of the plan.

 Why Experience Matters In Special Needs Planning

-• Experience with first party and third party SNTs, pooled trust coordination, and trustee guidance across Chicagoland.
+• Experience with first-party and third-party SNTs, pooled trust coordination, and trustee guidance across Chicagoland.

 • Attorneys trained in Illinois and federal benefit rules who draft usable instructions for trustees.